 FlatNJ (FlatNetJoining) is a program for computing split networks that allow for interior vertices to be labelled while being (almost) planar.
 The program takes quartet-like data as input (a so-called quadruple system that can be estimated, for example, by the program GenQS --- see below) and generates a split network following an agglomerative approach similar to the one used in methods such as NeighborJoining and NeighborNet (see for details).
 The resulting network can then be filtered using the approach described in .
 The actual drawing of the network is generated by applying the method presented in .
 The network is stored in a file in nexus format.
 It can be displayed by any split network viewer such as those in the program SplitsTree or the SPECTRE suite .

 GenQS (Generator of Quadruple Systems) is a complementary program that computes quadruple systems directly from sequence data, geographic coordinates or split systems.
 The input to the program should be provided as a block of suitable type within a file in nexus format.
 In case of multiple sequence alignments also files in fasta format are accepted.
-For more information on file formats please refer to the manual FlatNJ_manual (PDF, 212Kb)

 If you use FlatNJ please cite:

-M. Balvočiūtė, M., A. Spillner, and V. Moulton.
+M. Balvočiūtė, M. A. Spillner, and V. Moulton.
 FlatNJ: A novel network-based approach to visualize evolutionary and biogeographical relationships, Systematic Biology, 2014, 63(3), 383-96.